Ozziekins/quizz_app/README.md

 ## 📚 Project Overview

-The **Quizz App** is a trivia-based quiz platform implemented using **two different frameworks** — React and Next.js.
+The **Quizz App** is a trivia-based quiz platform implemented using **three different frameworks** — React, Next.js and SolidJS.
 Users can take random quizzes or select from themed categories.
 Built as a demo to showcase full-stack frontend development, testing, and deployment practices.

 ---